 Statutory Parental Bereavement Leave

-Most people will experience the death of someone close to them at some point during their working lives and legislation has been put in place to give people the time to grieve.
-Grief is a visceral reaction to experiencing a death which typically has an impact on one’s ability to do their work.
 Employees as working parents, who lose a child under the age of 18 or have a stillbirth after 24 weeks of pregnancy have the right to take two weeks paid bereavement leave.

 An employee must give notice for Parental Bereavement Leave which are minimal if employees request to take it within eight weeks of their child’s death.
 An employee has 56 weeks to take the bereavement leave which starts from the date of the child’s death and when providing notice, employees must inform employers of: